 “All too often the rich lessons learned from implementation of immunization programs are hidden in reports and evaluations that do not get published, or it takes years for them to reach the hands of policymakers,” said Allison Osterman, PATH Program Officer and author of the IDEA review.
 “We synthesized lessons from over 119 pieces of published literature and 180 pieces of grey literature and found there is much to be learned from these experiences that can be put into practice now.”

 The IDEA project was funded by the Bill & Melinda Gates Foundation.
-The IDEA steering committee includes global and regional senior leaders in the areas of immunization, data quality, and use from World Health Organization; US Centers for Disease Control and Prevention; United Nations Children’s Fund; Gavi, the Vaccine Alliance; and the Swiss Tropical and Public Health Institute.
+The IDEA steering committee includes global and regional senior leaders in the areas of immunization, data quality, and use from World Health Organization; US Centers for Disease Control and Prevention; United Nations Children’s Fund; and Gavi, the Vaccine Alliance.
 The committee also includes country representatives from both the BID Learning Network and the Improving Data Quality for Immunizations project.